-Dogs could be trained to sniff out malaria in people, potentially preventing the spread of the deadly disease, according to new research presented today at the American Society of Tropical Medicine and Hygiene Annual Meeting.
+Dogs could be trained to sniff out malaria in people according to new research aimed at preventing the spread of the deadly disease.

 Although the research is in its early stages, the scientists hope trained sniffer dogs could help to stop malaria spreading between countries and lead to infected people being spotted earlier and treated quickly.

-Professor Steve Lindsay, Principle Investigator from Durham University, said: “While our findings are at an early stage, in principle we have shown that dogs could be trained to detect malaria infected people by their odour with a credible degree of accuracy.
+The research is being presented today (Monday, 29 October 2018) at the American Society of Tropical Medicine and Hygiene Annual Meeting in New Orleans, USA.
+Principle Investigator Professor Steve Lindsay, in the Department of Biosciences, Durham University, UK, said: “While our findings are at an early stage, in principle we have shown that dogs could be trained to detect malaria infected people by their odour with a credible degree of accuracy.